Will Dean (rower)

 Will Dean (born June 10, 1987) is a Canadian rower.
 He won two gold medal at the 2015 Pan American Games in the men's quadruple sculls and men's eight events.

 He was part of the Canadian men's four who reached the B final at the 2012 Summer Olympics.

-In 2016, Dean qualified for the 2016 Summer Olympics by finishing in second place (and last qualifying position). in the men's quadruple sculls event at the last chance qualification event in Lausanne, Switzerland.
+In 2016, Dean qualified for the 2016 Summer Olympics as a member of the Canadian quadruple sculls crew after they finished in second place (and last qualifying position) at the last chance qualification event in Lausanne, Switzerland.
+The second place finish was upgraded to first following the disqualification of the Russian team due to a failed drug test.
+At the 2016 Olympics, the Canadian quadruple sculls crew finished 8th.